What to do at the Sarasin Bridge?

 What to do near the Bridge?

 Past the bridge, on the mainland, is a line of local roadside stalls, the way they like to do in Thailand.
 Each stall sells the same things, mostly those famous Phuket Pineapples and those huge scary-looking coconut crabs.
 It’s fun to stop by for a photo.

 Just past the bridge are Natai beach and Pilai beach, two fantastic beaches with no one but you.

-Before the bridge, on the Phuket side, you could stop at the ‘Phuket Gateway’, a small shopping village erected at the wrong place, hoping that people would stop on the way in or out of the island.
+Before the bridge, on the Phuket side, you could stop at the ‘Phuket Gateway’, a small shopping village erected at the wrong place, hoping that people would stop in or out of the island.
 But, just as you can expect, no one stops there: if you arrive in Phuket, you want to reach your destination.
-If you are leaving the island, you are on your way somewhere, and it would take something a little more impressive to stop you.
+If you are leaving the island, you are on your way somewhere, and it would take something more impressive to stop you.

 Exploring the small beaches next to the bridge is also fun.
-The first small one is home to the Rimpan Seafood, as mentioned earlier.
-The second, called Pak Phra Beach, is where people wash and bathe in jellyfish!
+The first small one is home to Rimpan Seafood, as mentioned earlier.
+The second, Pak Phra Beach, is where people wash and bathe in jellyfish!

 A little further is the fantastic and deserted Sai Kaew beach.
-It’s a bit of a walk, but it’s so worth it.
+It’s a bit of a walk, but it’s worth it.